tldr-pages/tldr/pages/linux/aplay.md

 `aplay {{path/to/file}}`

-- Play first 10 seconds of soundfile at 2500hz:
+- Play the first 10 seconds of a specific file at 2500Hz:

 `aplay --duration={{10}} --rate={{2500}} {{path/to/file}}`